imsushant12/Trivialet/README.md

 # Trivialet 🏆

-This is an online assesment platform made by 🙈Adarsh Jain, 🙉Sushant Gaurav and 🙊Yashraj Pany
+This is an online assesment platform made by 🙈Adarsh Jain, 🙉Sushant Gaurav and 🙊Yashraj Pany.

 The general portal for publishing exam results at universities.
-Students can get their exam results without any other medium like Email, Messaging etc. There are two modes of users,
+Students can get their exam results without any other medium like Email, Messaging etc. There are two modes of users:

 1. Students 👶

 2. Administrator 🧔

-## About Project
+## About Project 🚧
 Today Online Examination System has become a fast growing examination method because of its speed and accuracy.
 It is also needed less manpower to execute the examination.
 Almost all organizations now-a-days, are conducting their objective exams by online examination system, it saves students time in examinations

 ## Required Functionality ⌛